 Rolling thunder

-Rolling thunder is a sound that sits on the line between threat and comfort, and that duality explains its popularity for deep relaxation.
-Evolutionarily, thunder signals danger and the auditory cortex reacts sharply to it — but if the background context (say, rain on the roof plus a fireplace) tells the brain "I'm safe", the limbic system switches from alarm mode to a kind of fascinated observation.
-This is the "safe danger" effect described in Harvard psychologist Susan David's writing on emotional regulation.
+Rolling thunder sits on the line between threat and comfort, and that duality explains its popularity for deep relaxation.
+Evolutionarily, thunder signals danger and the auditory cortex reacts sharply to it.
+But if the background context (say, rain on the roof plus a fireplace) tells the brain that you're safe, the limbic system switches from alarm mode into a kind of fascinated observation.
+This is the safe-danger effect described in Harvard psychologist Susan David's writing on emotional regulation.

-Thunder's low-frequency content (20-60 Hz) is tactile even at moderate volumes and lightly vibrates the chest.
-This triggers a reflex similar to "vibroacoustic stimulation," a physiotherapy technique (Skille & Wigram, Journal of Music Therapy, 1995) used to reduce muscle tone in chronic pain and anxiety.
-Thunder rolls with intervals of 10-30 seconds naturally slow the breath — you're anticipating the next one, and the brain shifts toward an analgesic readiness.
+Thunder's low-frequency content (20 to 60 Hz) is tactile even at moderate volumes and lightly vibrates the chest.
+That triggers a reflex similar to vibroacoustic stimulation, a physiotherapy technique (Skille & Wigram, Journal of Music Therapy, 1995) used to reduce muscle tone in chronic pain and anxiety.
+Thunder rolls at intervals of 10 to 30 seconds also naturally slow the breath: you're anticipating the next one, and the brain shifts toward an analgesic readiness.

-Avoid pairing thunder with fast rhythmic sounds (taiko, drums) — the storm dynamics break the focus.
-Not recommended for people with marked astraphobia (fear of thunderstorms) or epilepsy triggered by loud low-frequency impulses.
-On a first listen, keep the volume at 30-40% and try 15 minutes — if your body relaxes, you can scale up from there.
+Avoid pairing thunder with fast rhythmic sounds such as taiko or drums; the storm dynamics break the focus.
+Not recommended for people with marked astraphobia (fear of thunderstorms) or with epilepsy triggered by loud low-frequency impulses.
+On a first listen, keep the volume at 30 to 40% and try 15 minutes; if your body relaxes, scale up from there.

 Included in Mixes